 I used the “Smoke” by Thermoworks to monitor the temperature of these chickens.

-By the way, for those who haven't heard, Thermoworks has released their long awaited wifi gateway for the Smoke thermometer.. why is this the coolest thing ever?
+By the way, for those who haven't heard, Thermoworks has a really cool wifi gateway for the Smoke thermometer.. why is this the coolest thing ever?
 It connects the Smoke thermometer to your home network and through some miracle of technology, you can monitor the temperature of both “Smoke” probes anywhere in the world by just looking at the app on your smart phone.
 It's really easy to set up as well.

 So.. exciting stuff there!
 Moving on..